Data-Driven-World/d2w_mini_projects/mp_template/Readme.md

 In implementing this program, you should try to apply the following concepts:

-- Object-oriented design: Try design your program as objects.
-Use UML diagram to specify the relationship between the classes that you use.
+- Object-oriented design: Try to design your program as objects.
+Use UML diagrams to specify the relationship between the classes that you use.
 See if you have any of the following relationships:
     - *has-a* relationship
     - *is-a* relationship
 - Property: Try to implement your object using property instead of just attributes.